Alex Gaumond: 2011–13

 In August 2011, Gaumond reprised his role as Galileo Figaro in We Will Rock You, but this time in the Dominion Theatre production.
 He performed in this role until 18 February 2012 and his performance earned him a nomination for 'Best Takeover in a Role' in the WhatsOnStage Awards 2012.

 In the summer of 2012, Gaumond made a small appearance on TV during Andrew Lloyd Webber's auditions for the role of 'Jesus' in his upcoming UK arena tour of the show Jesus Christ Superstar.
 The audition process for 'Jesus' was televised in the UK in a short series called Superstar.
 Gaumond reached the top 20 through the initial audition process but was sent home by Lloyd Webber just before reaching the live shows.

 Shortly after this, Gaumond was then cast as Jesus by UK-based Bronowski Productions in their new production of Jesus Christ Superstar for Ljubljana Festival in Slovenia.

+Gaumond also performed for the concept album for The Confession Room, released in April 2013.

 In early 2013 it was announced that Gaumond would return to the West End starring as Alberto Beddini in Top Hat at the Aldwych Theatre, alongside Broadway actors Gavin Lee and Kristen Beth Williams.
 Gaumond performed in the show from February to August 2013.
 While in the show, Gaumond and his fellow cast members attended the Olivier awards 2013 which saw Top Hat win 3 major awards including Best New Musical.
 The show was also heavily featured in a four-part documentary on Channel 4 following West End musicals, entitled The Sound of Musicals, which aired in November and December 2013.